mnater/Hyphenopoly/docs/Config.md

 The second layer defines the behavior of Hyphenopoly.js.
 There are global settings (like `defaultLanguage`, `safeCopy` etc.) that are independent of the respective element selectors.
 And there are selector based settings (like `minWordLength`, `leftmin` etc.) that apply only to the given selectors.

+## Calling Hyphenopoly.configure
+In most cases you'll call `Hyphenopoly.configure()` just once at the beginning of the pageload.
+In some cases (e.g. if a user changes the language of the site) you need to call this function again (and again).

+On every call of `Hyphenopoly.configure()` the settings are extended or overwritten and, if necessary, new .wasm-files are loaded.

 ## First layer
 ### require (mandatory)
 The config-Object must contain exactly one field called `require`.
 It defines the language(s) used on the page.